maanemann/landrup-vercel-host/README.md

-# Examn project, Hans August
+# Exam project, Hans August
-For our final examn in front-end development we had a week to build this fitness dance app.
+For our final exam in front-end development we had a week to build this fitness dance app.
 I was granted the grade of 12, which is as good as it gets (just bragging).

 ## Instructions for viewers
 - Please use the `integratedApi` branch instead of `main` (as `main` is set differently(*)).